European Bureau for Conscientious Objection: Activities

-The organisation creates a network between national organisations from Belgium, Bulgaria, Cyprus, France, Germany, Greece, Italy, Russia., Spain, Switzerland, Turkey, Ukraine and United Kingdom.
-Since 2017, Friedhelm Schneider from Germany acts as the organisation's president.
+The organisation creates a network between national organisations from Belgium, Bulgaria, Cyprus, France, Finland, Georgia, Germany, Greece, Italy, Lithuania, Russia, Spain, Switzerland, Turkey, Ukraine and the United Kingdom.
+As of October 2023, Alexia Tsouni from Germany acts as the organisation's president.

+In 1985 EBCO along with War Resisters' International formally adopted the International Conscientious Objectors' Day (CO day), occurring on May 15, which celebrates those who have and continue to resist war and participation in military structures, and propelled it to worldwide recognition.

 The organisation lobbied for European countries to sign and ratify the Optional Protocol on the Involvement of Children in Armed Conflict to the Convention on the Rights of the Child.

-ECBO writes reports and conducts research on conscientious objection around Europe.
+EBCO produces reports and conducts research on conscientious objection in Europe through.
 Since at least 2008, it writes an annual report on conscientious objection and civilian service for the European Parliament Committee on Civil Liberties, Justice and Home Affairs.

-ECBO has participatory status with the Council of Europe since 1998.
+EBCO has participatory status with the Council of Europe since 1998.
 Since 2005, it is also a member of the INGOs Conference of the Council of Europe.
 Since 1995, it is a full member of the European Youth Forum.

+Since 2021, EBCO has adhered to and utilised the International Standards on Conscientious Objection to Military Service, published in the same year by the Quaker United Nations Office, available in English, Spanish, Russian and French.
+The paper outlines the ways in which conscientious objection has been recognised and protected through human rights mechanisms and treaties, accounting for developments in international standards that have occurred since 2015.